 Alan Welsh, recipient of the Pitman Medal in 2012, is the E.J.
 Hannan Professor of Statistics at the Australian National University.
 He has been at ANU for a while, spending time in the Mathematical Sciences Institute and the Research School of Finance, Actuarial Studies & Statistics.
 He has also held positions at the University of Chicago and the University of Southampton.
 His research interests include statistical inference, statistical modelling, robustness, nonparametric and semiparametric methods, analysis of sample surveys, and ecological monitoring.
 Much of his recent work has gone into trying to understand linear mixed models better.

-This event is for members of SSA only.
-It is free, but you will need to register.
+This event is for members of SSA and members of NZSA.
+(If you register as a member of NZSA please note that we will confirm your membership with our colleagues of the NZSA).
+The event is free, but you will need to register.
 Registration is a 2-step process.
 Please use the registration link on the left to register with SSA.
 You will receive a confirmation email containing a link for the registration with Zoom.
 Please complete the registration with Zoom at your earliest convenience as places on our Zoom platform are limited!

 This event will be recorded and the recording added to SSA’s webinar page in due course after the event.

 Would you please note that the times stated are AEST?